WallStreetMojo

 Debug.print count, sum, average, standard deviation

-As shown in the example, all the variables are separated with commas.
+As shown in the example, all the variables are separated by commas.
 This statement can transfer the output to the immediate window even if a window is not opened.
-It does not stop running the code as in Msgbox.
+It does not stop running the code as in msgbox.
 This flexibility supports continuous monitoring of the changes in the output concerning changes in the code.

-The variables count, sum, average, and standard deviation are displayed in the same line with equal space among them.
-If Immediate Window is not opened, follow the following steps to see the output.
+The variables count, sum, average, and standard deviation are displayed in the same line with equal space.
+If the immediate window is not opened, follow the following steps to see the output.

 Steps to Open Immediate Window and See the Output